-This 30-Minute Garlic and Parmesan Pasta Recipe with Pancetta and Black Pepper is a delicious time saving family dinner!
+This 30-Minute Pasta with Pancetta Parmesan and Black Pepper is a delicious time saving family dinner!
 Serve it as the main dish or a side this week.

 Raise your hand if pasta is the go-to dinner for the kids in your house?
 I hear ya!
 Well, there are times to push beyond pasta.
 And there are other times to just embrace it and go all out PASTA!!
-Today, I am going all out with this time-saving, 30-Minute Garlic and Parmesan Pasta with Pancetta and Black Pepper.
+Today, I am going all out with this time-saving, 30-Minute Pasta with Pancetta Parmesan and Black Pepper.
 It’s creamy, peppery, and absolutely delicious!

 The Pancetta is diced to give a salty and slightly peppery flavor and meatiness in every bite.
 The Parmesan cheese creates this nutty, salty, and creamy sauce coating every piece of pasta.
 And last, but not least, the ground black pepper gives that peppery flavor that really makes this pasta stand out.